aidan-gibson/obsidian-browser-tabs/README.md

 > You can simplify the version bump process by running `npm version patch`, `npm version minor` or `npm version major` after updating `minAppVersion` manually in `manifest.json`.
 > The command will bump version in `manifest.json` and `package.json`, and add the entry for the new version to `versions.json`

-## Adding your plugin to the community plugin list
+## Adding your plugin to the community plugin list TODO

 - Check https://github.com/obsidianmd/obsidian-releases/blob/master/plugin-review.md
 - Publish an initial version.
 - Make sure you have a `README.md` file in the root of your repo.
 - Make a pull request at https://github.com/obsidianmd/obsidian-releases to add your plugin.

-## How to use

-- Clone this repo.
-- `npm i` or `yarn` to install dependencies
-- `npm run dev` to start compilation in watch mode.

 ## Manually installing the plugin